yanwang2012/RAAPTR/GENSIMDATA/ManualGuide.md

-# GENSIMDATA
-This is the main function for generating simulated PTA data realizations with multiple SMBHB sources.
+The main function for generating simulated PTA data realizations with multiple SMBHB sources is gensimdata.m (can the name of the function be made bold?).
 ## Usage
 ```
 gensimdata(/path/to/inputfile,/path/to/inputdata,/path/to/output_folder)